 D. The individual suffers socially, occupationally, or in other important areas of life.

 E. These disturbances are not better explained by an intellectual disability or global developmental delay.

 Treatment of Autism Spectrum Disorder

 Early treatment for ASD, as well as proper care, can lessen the individual’s difficulties while helping them to learn new skills.
 People with ASD face a wide range of issues, which means there isn’t one treatment for it—there are many.
 A mental health professional can help you determine which approach is best for you and your unique situation.
 The following prove effective:

 - Behavioral training and management is used when the individual displays behavior that is considered good and is given a reward of some type in order for him to continue acting this way.

-- Occupational Therapy teaches skills that help the individual live as independently as possible.
-These skills may include dressing, bathing, eating and relating to others.
+- Occupational therapy teaches skills that help the individual live as independently as possible.
+These skills may include dressing, bathing, and eating.

-- If there’s an autism group in the community, it may help to better inform/educate the parents.
+- Community group programs help to better inform/educate the parents.
 It can be a great support system, where individuals with the same experiences can share their stories and not feel as isolated.

 - The picture exchange communication system uses picture symbols to teach communication skills.
 The person learns how to use picture symbols to ask and answer questions, as well as to have a conversation.

 Living a Happy, Healthy Life with Autism Spectrum Disorder